Applications due Friday, October 1th 2021

 Nomination.
 The nomination process is very competitive.
 I urge you to apply for a nomination from me as well as your Congressional Representative and U.S. Senator Tammy Baldwin.
 If you are interested in attending the U.S. Military Academy, U.S. Naval Academy, and U.S. Air Force Academy, you may also qualify for nomination through other sources, including:

-- President Trump, who nominates dependents of career military personnel, deceased or disabled veterans, military or civilian personnel in missing status, and Medal of Honor recipients;
+- The President, who nominates dependents of career military personnel, deceased or disabled veterans, military or civilian personnel in missing status, and Medal of Honor recipients;

-- Vice President Pence, who nominates five individuals from across the United States per year; and
+- The Vice President, who nominates five individuals from across the United States per year; and

 - The Secretary of the Army, Navy, or Air Force, who nominates members of regular military, reserve components, and participants in the ROTC.